in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed™-Videos.md

+###Notes###
-**If you are interested in integrating Instant-Feed™ ads into your app, please contact us at support@adcolony.com.**
+If you are interested in integrating Instant-Feed™ ads into your app, please contact us at support@adcolony.com.

-**In order to comply with contractual requirements regarding implementation and valid impressions, we require the following from Publishers:<br><br>**
+In order to comply with contractual requirements regarding implementation and valid impressions, we require the following from Publishers:<br><br>
-**1. The video player must be in a viewable area and nothing should be covering it.<br>** **2.
-Ads will automatically start/pause/resume in accordance with contractual requirements.
-No unauthorized tactics may be used to alter this behavior.<br><br>**
+1. The video player must be in a viewable area and nothing should be covering it.<br>
+2. Ads will automatically start/pause/resume in accordance with contractual requirements.
+No unauthorized tactics may be used to alter this behavior.<br><br>
-**Note: For those also developing for iOS, you must manage start/resume and pause behavior in your implementation on that platform.**
+For those also developing for iOS, you must manage start/resume and pause behavior in your implementation on that platform.

+###Overview###
 AdColony Instant-Feed™ is a new ad unit that allows you to blend AdColony ads directly into your app’s content, closely matching the form and function of your existing user experience.
 Prior to Instant-Feed™, all AdColony ads were displayed as full-screen interstitials.

 Instant-Feed™ ads consist of two experiences: the first is the native experience where the AdColony SDK provides text, images, and a native video container that you use to construct your customized native ad experience.
 The second is triggered if a user taps on the video container, at which point the AdColony SDK will display a full-screen interstitial experience automatically.